How to Know If Hand Pain Is Arthritis or Something Else

 Psoriatic Arthritis

-Psoriatic arthritis causes swelling and stiffness in the fingers and a skin condition called psoriasis.
+Psoriatic arthritis causes swelling, stiffness, and pain in fingers and a skin condition called psoriasis.
 People who have psoriasis can develop psoriatic arthritis, which can come in waves and cause symptoms for a while before bouts of relief.
 Psoriatic arthritis most commonly affects a few fingers at a time and leads to obvious swelling, joint pain, and stiffness in the morning or after long periods of disuse.

 Post-Traumatic Arthritis